sourcegraph/handbook/content/product-engineering/engineering/enablement/frontend-platform/index.md

 ## Responsibilities

 1. Frontend platform:

-   - Creating and maintaining the Wildcard Component Library.
+   - Creating and maintaining the Wildcard Component Library
-   - Owning the Sourcegraph web tech stack, tools, and patterns.
+   - Owning the Sourcegraph web tech stack, tools, and patterns
-   - Documentation and training material enables product teams and new hires to learn how to do web development at Sourcegraph quickly.
+   - Providing documentation and training material that enables product teams and new hires to learn how to do web development at Sourcegraph quickly
-   - Define and maintain how we test and deploy frontend code.
+   - Defining and maintaining how we test and deploy frontend code
-   - Ensuring an efficient and reliable frontend CI pipeline.
+   - Ensuring an efficient and reliable frontend CI pipeline
-   - Track, measure, and improve cross-cutting frontend metrics like bundle size, [Web vitals](https://web.dev/vitals/), etc.
+   - Tracking, measuring, and improving cross-cutting frontend metrics like bundle size, [Web vitals](https://web.dev/vitals/), etc.

 2. The core user experience of the Sourcegraph product:
    - Accessibility, navigation, and information hierarchy